Mount Hiko: Overview

 Mount Hiko is the third highest mountain in Fukuoka Prefecture, after Mount Shaka (1230 meters) on the border with Hita, Ōita, and Mount Gozendake (1209 meters) in Yame, Fukuoka.
 The mountain area is an area where the prefectural border between Fukuoka and Oita prefectures has not been determined.
 The name of the mountain was originally written "彦山", but the additional kanji of "英" was added in 1729 by order of Cloistered Emperor Reigen.

 Hikosan Jingu is located about 720 meters, or halfway up the mountain, and is visited by many worshipers, with the upper shrine located at the top of the central peak.
 In October 2005, a slope car with a total length of 849 meters was built along the approach to Hikosan Jingu, making it possible to reach the shrine in about 15 minutes from the base of the mountains.
 Fukakura Gorge, located at the foot of the mountain, is a famous spot for autumn leaves.

+Bronze, stone, and wooden toriis mark the entrances to successive sacred spaces on the main footpath from the Hikosan Jingu area to up the summit of Mount Hiko.

-Otoko-iwa, a strange-shaped rock in Fukakuraenchi at the back of Fukakura Gorge, and Onna-iwa, which face each other across the valley, are connected by a giant shimenawa rope, and the Otoko-iwa Festival is held every November.
+Otoko-iwa ("Male Rock"), a strange-shaped rock in Fukakuraenchi at the back of Fukakura Gorge, and Onna-iwa ("Female Rock"), which face each other across the valley, are connected by a giant shimenawa rope, and the Otoko-iwa Festival is held every November.
 Parts of the Hikoyama Gardens, including the former Kameishibo Garden, have been designated as National Place of Scenic Beauty.